+Several experimental implementations of the EV protocol have been realized, some with an equivalent, Michelson interferometer version of the original MZI design, using single photons \cite{kwiatInteractionFreeMeasurement1995, giordaniExperimentalCertificationContextuality2023}, classical light beams \cite{dumarchievanvoorthuysenRealizationInteractionfreeMeasurement1996} and neutron interferometry \cite{hafnerExperimentInteractionfreeMeasurement1997}.
+In \cite{kwiatExperimentalTheoreticalProgress1998,whiteInteractionFreeImaging1998}, the EV scheme is used to perform optical quantum imaging of several classical objects, such as metallic wires and knife edges.
+By scanning the object through the interferometer arm and monitoring the dark port, it is possible to reconstruct one-dimensional profiles of the object, where the imaging photons are precisely the ones that \textit{do not} scatter off of the object.
+More sophisticated interaction-free imaging setups inspired on the EV scheme have since been proposed \cite{lemosQuantumImagingUndetected2014,yangInteractionfreeSinglepixelQuantum2023}, including some that consider the imaging of semi-transparent objects \cite{kentQuantumInterrogationSafer2001,paliciInteractionfreeImagingMultipixel2022}.
+EV's proposal has also inspired quantum key distribution schemes of enhanced security, where information-carrying particles are not exchanged between the parties \cite{guoQuantumCryptographyBased1999,nohCounterfactualQuantumCryptography2009,liuExperimentalDemonstrationCounterfactual2012}.
 In the EV protocol, probes are sent one at a time through the MZI in succession, until either an absorption by the object or an IFM detection occurs.
-The task is considered successful when a click at the dark port occurs before an object absorption.
-A common figure of merit used to characterize the performance of the protocol is the efficiency $\eta$, defined as the fraction of measurements of the object's presence that are interaction-free\footnote{An absorption of the probe by the object can be seen as an \textit{interaction-full} detection of the object.},
+Typically, the task is considered successful only when a click at the dark port occurs before an object absorption.
+A common figure of merit used to characterize the performance of the protocol is the efficiency